 It cannot conceive of intent (either good or ill).

 You and I, however, are capable of all these things (and more).

 The weapons used in the attack in San Bernardino did not aim and fire themselves.
 They did not independently pick out their targets as to consciously bring about the level of death and injury that was inflicted on that day.

 Such discernment rests only with the individual who possesses it at any given moment.
-In order for a gun – or any other inanimate object – to be transformed into a weapon there must first be intent; and intent begins in the heart not in the object being used to carry out that intent.
+In order for a gun – or any other inanimate object – to be transformed into a weapon there must first be intent, and intent begins in the heart, not in the object being used to impart that intent.

 People have even used pillows to commit murder, but I’m willing to bet you probably slept on one last night.